 To date, people who are moderately to severely immunocompromised have been observed to have generally lower antibody responses and lower vaccine effectiveness from COVID-19 vaccines compared to the general population.
-The National Advisory Committee on Immunization9 has reviewed this evidence and recent studies that demonstrate that some people who are immunocompromised develop an improved antibody response after a third dose of vaccine.
+The National Advisory Committee on Immunization11 has reviewed this evidence and recent studies that demonstrate that some people who are immunocompromised develop an improved antibody response after a third dose of vaccine.

-As such, as of September 15, 2021, people who are severely immunocompromised in B.C. are eligible to receive a third dose of an mRNA COVID-19 vaccine.
-People who are moderately immunocompromised will be eligible for a third dose of an mRNA COVID-19 vaccine in the weeks following.
+As such, as of February 3, 2022, people (5 years and older) who are severely immunocompromised in B.C. are eligible to receive a third dose of an mRNA COVID-19 vaccine.12

 A minimum interval of 28 days between dose 2 and dose 3 is recommended for those eligible for a third dose.
-As per the BC Immunization Manual, Moderna COVID-19 vaccine is preferred for the third dose.
-However if Moderna is unavailable (or if the individual prefers), the Pfizer-BioNtech COVID-19 vaccine may be provided.10
+As per the BC Immunization Manual, COMIRNATY (Pfizer-BioNTech) is recommended for those 5-11 years of age.
+For individuals 12 years of age and older, SPIKEVAX (Moderna) is preferred for the third dose; however, if SPIKEVAX (Moderna) is unavailable (or if the individual prefers), the COMIRNATY (Pfizer-BioNTech) vaccine may be provided.
+12,13

-Specifics on current eligibility for a third dose may be reviewed here: www2.gov.bc.ca/gov/content/covid-19/vaccine/register#immunocompromised
+Specifics on current eligibility for a third dose may be reviewed here: https://www2.gov.bc.ca/gov/content/covid-19/vaccine/register#immunocompromised